-Jumping from division to division is discouraged, although reasonable requests will be considered on a case by case basis (email: [email protected]).
+Changing divisions during a season is discouraged.
+But reasonable requests for category or divisional changes will be considered on a case by case basis (email: firstname.lastname@example.org).

-Cash prizes will be awarded in the pro divisions.
+Cash prizes are awarded in the Pro divisions.
 The size of the cash prize will be based on the number of skaters in the category.
 (The more skaters who sign up, the more money we will have for prizes.)

 Skaters in the advanced division will win jerseys, medals and bragging rights.

-Points will be based on results in the designated race or races in participating events.
+Points are earned in the designated race or races at participating events.

-At most events, points will be earned in the marathon.
+At most events, points are earned in the marathon.

-At Mega events, double points will be awarded to skaters who compete as follows:
+At Mega events, double points will be awarded as follows:

-At the 24h Roller Montreal and Metrodome Inline Marathon, skaters will be ranked based on the time of their team or their solo time, whichever is better, if they skate both.
+At the Metrodome Inline Marathon, skaters will be ranked based on the time of the Team Time Trial event or solo marathon, whichever is better.

 Youth skaters will earn points in both the marathons and half marathons (or similar distance) of participating events.
 Youth skaters who compete in the full marathon will earn the top points.

-NROC will rank teams based on the order of finish of their top skaters.
-The scores of the top three skaters for men's teams and the top two skaters for women's teams will count toward the total.
+NROC will rank Pro teams based on the order of finish of their top skaters.
+The scores of the top three Pro skaters for men's teams and the top two Pro skaters for women's teams will count toward the total.